Energy and Environment

 The National Park Service began their study in 2010 and transmitted its final report to Congress in February of 2016.
 Over the following years, Rep. Schiff held numerous townhalls and conducted extensive outreach and drafted the Rim of the Valley Corridor Preservation Act.
 The bill would expand the Santa Monica Mountains National Recreation Area by approximately 191,000 acres and enables the National Park Service and local communities to better protect natural resources and habitats.
 A map of the proposed expansion can be found here, and to view the fact sheet about the legislation, click here.
 In April 2019, the Natural Resources Committee held a hearing on the legislation.
 Rep. Schiff intends to move this bill through the legislative process in order to preserve green space in the Los Angeles region.

 Building Out a Full West Coast Earthquake Early Warning System

 Since 2012, Schiff has been leading his colleagues in Congress in urging both the Office of Management and Budget and his fellow Appropriations Committee members to support funding for the Earthquake Hazards Program, and specifically, the Earthquake Early Warning system.
-In April of 2014, Schiff, with the support of 25 other Members of Congress, urged the Appropriations Committee to fully fund this Earthquake Early Warning System.
-In response, both the House and Senate Interior Appropriations bills for FY2015 included $5 million in funding for the Earthquake Early Warning System for the first time.
-After this success, support for the system has grown in Congress, and the system received $8.2 million in the FY2016 Appropriations bill.
+Schiff first secured $5 million in funding for the system in FY15.
+Since then, Congress has continually increased funding including $8.2 million for FY16, $10.2 million for FY17, $12.9 million for FY18, and $16.1 million for FY19.
+Most recently, Schiff led a letter to the Appropriations Committee in April 2019 with 47 House members asking for $18.6 million for the continued rollout and maintenance of the West Coast Earthquake Early Warning System.
 Rep. Schiff continues to push for continued strong funding to build out this system to protect infrastructure and those living and doing business on the West Coast from preventable injuries and damage when the next large quake hits.